wizeline/ondemand-go-bootcamp/README.md

-# Capstone - Fruit Stock
+# Capstone - Cocktails Recipes
-Fruit stock is a system to manage fruit storage in a fruit shop.
+A database recipes of drinks and cocktails.<br />
+It includes online resources like cocktail images, thumbnails, and videos.

 # System Features
 - Runs a Rest API over a http.Server instance with chi.Mux support.
 - The API configuration is set by system environment variables with the `CAPSTONE` word prefixed.
 If configuration is missed, set up the default one.
-- Easy design to support more database drivers, e.g., JSON, PostgreSQL, MongoDB, etc.
 - Builds, launch, and test operations can be done by make statements.
 Moreover, it is useful for CI/CD implementations.
+- Generates data files with proper permissions on the fly.
+- All the data files using on test cases are created on the fly, as well as removed.
 - Full logging support through the zerolog library.
-- Dates are based on `Epoch Unix Timestamp`.
 - Clean Architecture implementation:
   - Entity
   - Controller